MicrosoftDocs/quantum-docs/articles/install-azure-quantum-sdk-python.md

     measure q[2] -> c0[2];
     ```

 1. Submit the circuit to the Honeywell target.
-In the below example we are using the Honeywell simulator.
+In the below example we are using the Honeywell API validator.
 This returns a `Job` (for more info, see [Azure Quantum Job](xref:microsoft.quantum.optimization.job-reference)).

     ```python
-    target = Honeywell(workspace=workspace, target="honeywell.hqs-lt-s1-sim")
+    target = Honeywell(workspace=workspace, target="honeywell.hqs-lt-s1-apival")
     job = target.submit(circuit, num_shots=500)
     ```

 1. Wait until the job is complete and fetch the results.
+Note that the API validator only returns zeroes for qubit read-out results.

     ```python
     results = job.get_results()